 MyHeritage’s US City Directories Are Addictive

 Be warned, the speed within which MyHeritage is finding US City Directories for your ancestors, in publications not found on other websites, can consume all of your time.
-Don’t begin searching in this collection unless your prepared to lose several hours (or a weekend) of your time.
+Don’t begin searching in this collection unless you are prepared to lose several hours (or a weekend) of your time.

 City directories can help you trace the daily details about your ancestors and uncover hidden stories available for the serious researcher.
 No longer are these records too hard to access for beginning genealogists.